FAQ

 The ABC offers a resource for drafting a consultation specification.

-ABC offers a directory of providers trained and accredited to support a Bilan Carbone® approach, or its complementary resources (Bilan Carbone® Evaluation, Bilan Carbone® Collage, etc.)
+ABC provides a directory of providers trained and authorised to support a Bilan Carbone® process, or its complementary resources (Bilan Carbone® Evaluation, Bilan Carbone® Collage, etc.)

 🔗 For more information: https://abc-transitionbascarbone.fr/les-acteurs/annuaire-des-prestataires/